Has your pack ever played the Saran Wrap game? If not, you’re missing out because the Scouts love it! You can watch a video of me making a tape ball.

-We’ve used it twice as a Round-Up activity.
-We started the Round-Up with an opening ceremony with both parents and kids.
-Then, our local Boy Scout Troop helped us out.
-They took the boys outside and led the tape ball activity for us.
+We started the event with an opening ceremony with both parents and kids.
+Then, our local Scouts BSA troop helped us out.
+They took the Cub Scouts outside and led the tape ball activity for us.

 You can watch my instructional video, but basically, you start by making a ball.
 I used balled-up paper as the center.
 Then start taping goodies on it!

 When I was purchasing supplies, I found some really cool Super Mario Duct Tape, so I decided to use it in the ball.
 You could see the tape through the clear packing tape.
 But there’s a reason people like duct tape–it’s really strong!

 One of my friends said her son’s room mom did a version of the tape ball game but used crepe paper streamers to wrap the ball.
 The kids stopped unwrapping when they uncovered a treat.